-Children who have been identified as needing additional and different support will have their personal targets, in class targeted support and/or interventions they receive recorded on a Personal Provision Map using North Yorkshire's digital case management system to do this.
-A Personal Provision map is a working document that is reviewed, at least, termly.
-It details children's strengths and their specific needs and lists the adjustments teachers make for them in class and the individual set of interventions designed specifically for them.
-PPMs also include specific targets to advance the child's development and are written and reviewed termly, or more frequently if we all feel that is necessary.
 In our school we recognise how important it is to share information between staff about our children and their specific needs to ensure consistency of support throughout school.
 To do this, we have a section within our school's Arbor system, which allows us to keep a record of a child's difficulties and good strategies that can be used to support that individual in and out of the classroom.
 This is available for all 'key' staff to see and use so that these adults know how to support that child effectively.
 This is reviewed at least annually and more often if necessary.
 We consider it very important that these documents are shared on a 'need to know' basis.

 Some children with a high level of need will need an Educational Health Care Plan or an Individual Health Care Plan (for medical needs only) which may also include risk assessments.
+Any children or young people who then require an 'EHCP' will have annual and interim reviews.
+Parents, SENDCo, and LA representative- usually the appropriate caseworker, class teacher, supporting TAs and any other parties involved in the EHCP provision are invited to the annual reviews.